-Our packed programme for 2017 will see Caerlaverock Castle welcome the return of Spectacular Jousting for the first time in a decade, Fort George host hundreds of costumed performers for a brand new event Amazing Ages!, and Stirling Castle open its doors to virtual tours and more as part of The Great Big History Weekend.
+Our packed programme in 2017 seen Caerlaverock Castle welcome the return of Spectacular Jousting for the first time in a decade, Fort George host hundreds of costumed performers for a brand new event Amazing Ages and Stirling Castle open its doors to virtual tours and more as part of The Great Big History Weekend.

-We will also be hosting Scotland’s first Heritage Festival, History Live, opening of the multi-million pound Engine Shed conservation hub in Stirling, and asking schools, students and communities to hold their own history themed events to raise money for a local cause or charity to support the first ever Heritage Awareness Day on 6 October 2017.
+We also hosted Scotland’s first Heritage Festival, History Live, opening of the multi-million pound Engine Shed conservation hub in Stirling, and asked schools, students and communities to hold their own history themed events to raise money for a local cause or charity in support of the first ever Heritage Awareness Day (6 October 2017).

 In addition, we’re working with local authorities and community groups to invest around £14 million in historic buildings and projects, training young people in traditional building skills, and increasing the number of archaeological and living history events across the country.